benofben/benlackey/posts/AI Censorship/README.md

 I've been playing around with various AI image generators for a [card game I'm working on](https://github.com/jrucs).
 I've been running into censorship.
 Gemini gets mad about things as inncuous as "draw me a sexy water elemental."
 Though, the censorship is inconsistent.

+As an aside, there is some minor AI washing of revenue going on.
+I had a Google Drive subscription that was $0.99/month.
+When I subscribed to Google AI Pro, that included 2TB of storage, so the drive fee was refunded.
+It's amusing that we've gone from companies trying to claim revenue is cloud (I'm looking at you Workspace and Office) to making it AI.
+The important part it seems is to never break out your earnings.
+Investors are complicit in this.

-Grok has issues too which is wild.
+Grok has censorship issues too.
+That's wild to me.
 Grok was supposed to be the open no censorship AI.
 I really wonder who or what is putting pressure on them.
 It looks like [Grok is running on OCI](https://www.oracle.com/news/announcement/xais-grok-models-are-now-on-oracle-cloud-infrastructure-2025-06-17/).

 It would seem to open an opportunity for a company to provide uncensored AI.
 There seem to be many barriers to that though.